7 Interview Questions for a Frontend Developer

 I love ending with this question.
 Developers, be it frontend or backend, who work on projects in their own time are our favorites, as it shows a love of programming outside of monetary incentives.
 This is also an interesting question as it gives some insight into leadership and team organizational abilities.
 If the developer has organized a multi-team project, which he is leading, this is a good insight into his leadership qualities.

-The above listed questions are non-technical interview question for frontend developers.
-If you would like to get a bit more technical here are some great resources:
+Use these questions to gauge the capability of an interview candidate in broad strokes, and if you would like to get a bit more technical here are some great resources:**